paulcaseys/cosmos-image-loader/README.md

 	    // single image, does not listen whether the target element is re-sized so there is less processing taking place var _il3 = new Cosmos.Utils.ImageLoaderWithRescaleSlideShow("#image_target_3", ["images/sample1.jpg"], 1000, 1000, "rescaleEnabled", "centreEnabled", "elementResizeListenerDisabled");

+	    // single image, resizes to fit the entire image inside the div (instead of cropping) var _il4 = new Cosmos.Utils.ImageLoaderWithRescaleSlideShow("#image_target_4", ["images/sample1.jpg"], 1000, 1000, "rescaleInnerEnabled", "centreEnabled", "elementResizeListenerDisabled");

+	    // single image, aligns to the top of the target element (instead of the centre) var _il5 = new Cosmos.Utils.ImageLoaderWithRescaleSlideShow("#image_target_5", ["images/sample1.jpg"], 1000, 1000, "rescaleInnerEnabled", "topAlignEnabled", "elementResizeListenerDisabled");

 	});